Financial Aid FAQ

 Work-Study & Working

-Because of the intensive nature of the first year of law school, first year students are not permitted to work on- or off-campus during their first year.
+Because of the intensive nature of the first year of law school, first year students must seek Dean of Students approval to work during the first year.

 The Federal Work-Study program is a federal program that provides funds to assist students who are working while pursuing their education.
 These funds can be used for on-campus employment as well as off-campus jobs with qualifying employers (typically, non-profits and government agencies).
 Current students should refer to Sharknet for more information.